joewledger/joewledger.github.io/_posts/2016-08-20-olympic_scraping.md

 <br/>

 I downloaded this page to perform more analysis on it offline.
 I noticed that the HTML contained a list of all the summer and winter games and their corresponding URL fragments.
-I used the following Python code snippet and a regular expression to get all the relavent URL fragments.
+I used the following Python code snippet and a regular expression to get all the relevant URL fragments.

 {% highlight python %}